LaunchCodeEducation/java-web-dev-curriculum/content/intro-orm-mapping/reading/accessing-data/_index.md

 Extending the `CrudRepository` interface gives us access to methods to perform all of the CRUD operations that we made happen in SQL.

 {{% notice blue Note "rocket" %}}
 `CrudRepository` has a number of different methods.
-You might want to bookmark the [documentation](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html)for later reference about the different methods.
+You might want to bookmark the [documentation](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) for later reference about the different methods.
 {{% /notice %}}

 {{% notice blue Example "rocket" %}}